Bran Castle (a.k.a. "Dracula’s Castle”) in Transylvania was actually the summer residence of Queen Marie. Photo: Shutterstock

 Most underrated experiences

-Romania has more flora and fauna species growing and living in freedom than anywhere else in Europe.
-King Charles says that on a square meter of meadow in Transylvania, you have more biodiversity than anywhere else in Europe; the existence of wolves and lynx are testimony to how wild the country still is.
+Romania has more species of flora and fauna growing and living in freedom than anywhere else in Europe.
+HRH King Charles III says that on a square meter of meadow in Transylvania, you have more biodiversity than anywhere else in Europe; the existence of wolves and lynx are testimony to how wild the country still is.
 Even those who expect its sheer natural beauty are still surprised—as well as those who aren’t particularly passionate about nature.

-The same goes for the food and wine.
-Romania lost its reputation for good wine during the Communist era, since Russians like their wine sweet, but the current vintages are excellent.
-The food is praised not so much because of the dishes, which are often adaptations of Arabic or European cuisine, but because the ingredients taste so local and genuine.
+The same goes for the food, which is praised not so much for the dishes—often adaptations of Arabic or European cuisine—but because the ingredients taste so local and genuine.

 Hidden gems